- 5-Minute Article

 Learn how rates can impact mortgage, consumer, and student loans.

-Created in collaboration with Kiplinger, modified with permission for use by Brighthouse Financial.
+Content created by Kiplinger, modified with permission for use by Brighthouse Financial.

 - Will Federal Reserve rate cuts lower my credit card bills?